top of page

 Fearful Avoidance in the Bible

-The Bible includes narratives and characters that exhibit behaviors and experiences reminiscent of the fearful avoidant attachment style.
+The Bible includes narratives and characters that exhibit behaviors and experiences reminiscent of the fearful-avoidant attachment style.
 Individuals with this attachment style often desire close relationships but are simultaneously afraid of intimacy and have difficulty trusting others.
 They may oscillate between seeking closeness and withdrawing when they feel overwhelmed or vulnerable.
-The scriptures address themes of fear, trust, intimacy, and reliance on God that we could also relate to fearful avoidant attachment.
+The scriptures address themes of fear, trust, intimacy, and reliance on God, which we could also relate to fearful-avoidant attachment.
 There are numerous instances where characters express fear and struggle with trust.
-For example, the Israelites' fear and lack of trust in God's provision during their journey through the wilderness (see Exod.
+For example, the Israelites' fear and lack of confidence in God's provision during their journey through the wilderness (Exod.
 16:2-3) demonstrate the human tendency to oscillate between seeking security and withdrawing due to fear and uncertainty.
 The Bible emphasizes the importance of intimate connection and reliance on God for comfort, guidance, and security.
-Psalms, in particular, are filled with expressions of longing for intimacy with God and finding refuge in Him during times of distress (see Ps.
+Psalms, in particular, are filled with expressions of longing for intimacy with God and finding refuge in Him during times of distress (Ps.
 23:1-4; 27:1-5).
 Scripture also offers narratives of healing and restoration, highlighting the possibility of overcoming attachment-related struggles through faith and spiritual growth.
-For instance, the story of Jacob's transformation after wrestling with God (see Gen. 32:22-32) can be seen as a metaphor for overcoming fear and finding healing in a relationship with God.
+For instance, Jacob's transformation after wrestling with God (Gen. 32:22-32) can be seen as a metaphor for overcoming fear and finding healing in a relationship with God.
 While individual relationships with God are emphasized in the Bible, there are also teachings on the importance of community and support from others.
-The New Testament, in particular, emphasizes the concept of the church as a supportive community where believers can find encouragement, accountability, and love (see 1 Thess.
+The New Testament, in particular, emphasizes the concept of the church as a supportive community where believers can find encouragement, accountability, and love (1 Thess.
 5:11; Heb.
 10:24-25).
-While the Bible does not explicitly address fearful avoidant attachment, its teachings and narratives provide insights into the human experience of fear, trust, intimacy, and reliance on God and others.
-These timeless principles can offer guidance and comfort to individuals navigating attachment-related struggles in their lives.
+While the Bible does not explicitly address fearful-avoidant attachment, its teachings and narratives provide insights into the human experience of fear, trust, intimacy, and reliance on God and others.
+These timeless principles can offer guidance and comfort to individuals navigating attachment-related struggles.

-Jacob is a biblical character who exhibits traits of fearful avoidant attachment.
+Jacob is a biblical character who exhibits traits of fearful-avoidant attachment.
 He desired close relationships, particularly with his father, Isaac, and later with his wife, Rachel.
 Jacob sought intimacy and connection but struggled with feelings of inadequacy and fear of rejection.
 Despite his desire for intimacy, Jacob also exhibited a fear of closeness.
-He manipulated his brother Esau and deceived his father to obtain his brother's birthright and blessing, demonstrating a reluctance to engage in authentic and honest relationships (see Gen. 26:34-28:9).
-Jacob's experiences with betrayal and deception, such as Laban tricking him into marrying Leah instead of Rachel (see Gen. 29), contributed to his difficulty trusting others.
+He manipulated his brother Esau and deceived his father to obtain his brother's birthright and blessing, demonstrating a reluctance to engage in authentic and honest relationships (Gen. 26:34-28:9).
+Jacob's experiences with betrayal and deception, such as Laban tricking him into marrying Leah instead of Rachel (Gen. 29), contributed to his difficulty trusting others.
 This lack of trust led him to adopt defensive strategies to protect himself from further hurt, such as manipulation and deceit.
-Throughout his life, Jacob experienced moments of seeking closeness with God and others, as well as periods of withdrawal and isolation.
-For example, he wrestled with God at Peniel, seeking a blessing and reconciliation, but also spent time alone in contemplation and reflection (see Gen. 32:22-32).
-While the Bible does not explicitly categorize characters like Jacob according to attachment styles, his experiences and behaviors reflect themes commonly associated with fearful avoidant attachment.
+Throughout his life, Jacob experienced moments of seeking closeness with God and others and periods of withdrawal and isolation.
+For example, he wrestled with God at Peniel, seeking a blessing and reconciliation, but also spent time alone in contemplation and reflection (Gen. 32:22-32).
+While the Bible does not explicitly categorize characters like Jacob according to attachment styles, his experiences and behaviors reflect themes commonly associated with fearful-avoidant attachment.
 His story serves as a nuanced exploration of the complexities of human relationships and the struggle to find a balance between intimacy and independence.

 James Collazo